 Our aim is to unite our community around a shared vision for a community plan.
-Our goal is to have a complete plan by the end of the year!
-See our point plan below for more information!
+Our goal is to have a complete plan by early Spring 2018!
+See our 5 point plan below for more information!

 - holding Monthly Community Meetings on the 3rd Monday of each month.